gitstua/trmnl-plugin-dev/_plugins/home-assistant-trmnl/README.md

 6. Create a new label called "TRMNL"
 ![create label](./images/add-label.png)

-You may need to Force refresh in the plugin page to see the new entities.
+You may need to Restart Home Assistant and Force refresh in the plugin page to see the new entities.

 ## Troubleshooting
 If you don't see the data in TRMNL, try the following: